kdkrle/pizzeria_online/README.md

 In the middle part of the screen we have the name, composition and price of the articles from the selected category.
 On the right side is the cart in which the articles and their quantity that we want to order are inserted.
-At the bottom of the screen there is a button to add an article to the basket, a button to delete from the basket, a button to complete the order and a button to close this screen.
+At the bottom of the screen there is a button to add an article to the cart, a button to delete the content from the cart, a button to complete the order and a button to close this screen.

 In order for an article to be added to the cart, it must be marked in the middle of the screen.
-By pressing the 'Ubaci' (Insert) button, a small window opens which, in addition to the name of the article, allows us to increase the quantity of the selected article.
+By pressing the 'Ubaci' (Insert) button, there opens a small window which, in addition to the name of the article, allows us to increase the quantity of the selected article.

 ![3 2 - Article Amount](https://github.com/kdkrle/pizzeria_online/assets/59825527/940d8758-6b43-4fc7-9142-62f7df17564e)

 _Picture 5: Article Amount_

-Below the basket itself, the total price of the articles added to the basket is displayed.
+Below the cart itself, the total price of the articles added to the cart is displayed.

-If we are not satisfied with what is in the cart, we can delete individual articles by marking them and pressing the 'Izbriši' (Delete) button.
-If we are satisfied with the contents of the cart, by pressing the 'Poruči' (Order) button, we open a new screen where the creation of the order is completed.
+If we are not satisfied with the content of the cart, we can delete individual articles by marking them and pressing the 'Izbriši' (Delete) button.
+If we are satisfied with the content of the cart, by pressing the 'Poruči' (Order) button, we open a new screen where the creation of the order is completed.

 #### 5.3.2 Choice of payment and entry of necessary data